Reuben Zellman: Education

 Zellman received his B.A. in Linguistics from the University of California, Berkeley.
 He received his master's degree in Hebrew literature from Hebrew Union College-Jewish Institute of Religion in Los Angeles.
 He was ordained as a rabbi by the seminary in 2010.
 He received a master's in choral conducting from San Francisco State University.

 Career

 From 2010 to 2018, Zellman served as the assistant rabbi and music director at Congregation Beth El in Berkeley, California.
 He is a lecturer in the music department of San Francisco State University, where he directs the Treble Singers, formerly known as the Women's Chorus.
 Zellman also directs the New Voices Bay Area TIGQ Chorus, a chorus for transgender, intersex, and genderqueer singers, at the Community Music Center in San Francisco.
 He sings as a countertenor in the Choir of Men and Boys at Grace Cathedral, San Francisco.
+Zellman is on the staff of Congregation Sha’ar Zahav, an LGBTQ+ synagogue.

 Zellman writes and teaches about transgender issues and Judaism.
+With Elliot Kukla, Joy Ladin, Max Strassfeld, and Jhos Singer, he founded TransTorah.org to help “people of all genders to fully access and transform Jewish tradition, and helps Jewish communities to be welcoming sanctuaries for people of all genders.”

 He has been involved with transgender activism since 1999, the year he transitioned.